Recommended Glass Maintenance and Cleaners

 - Steel or Teflon pads

-A Note About Tempered Glass
+About Tempered Glass

-A Note About Water Protection
+About Water Protection

-There is a saying in the industry, ‘a shower door is not an aquarium’.
-Further, different models of shower doors provide different levels of water protection and proper installation plays a large roll in achieving proper functioning.
+Different models of shower doors provide different levels of water protection and proper installation plays a large roll in achieving proper functioning.
 While Agalite engineers its products to provide a high level of water protection and offers accessories to enhance protection for smaller enclosures or high water pressure/volume situations, there is always a possibility of water dripping onto the floor.
 Besides providing anti-slip protection, bath mats are a common solution if minor issues exist.

 Aluminum, Brass and Stainless Steel Components